When thinking about moving – whether to retire somewhere new or for a change of scenery – most of us prefer to go somewhere beautiful.

 Of all the English counties, Cumbria might be most famous for its beauty.
 Home to glistening, mirror-like lakes, lush green valleys, and ancient woodlands, if you’re looking to settle in a place that consistently inspires you, it’s difficult to think of a better spot than the Lake District.

 If you love living near the water, you won’t be short of options.
-At five miles long and one mile wide, and surrounded by rugged fells, Coniston Water is remarkably beautiful, and Coniston Village has plenty to offer too.
+Five miles long, one mile wide, and surrounded by rugged fells, Coniston Water is beautiful, and Coniston Village has plenty to offer, too.

-Or perhaps you’re more drawn to the glacial blue Lake Windermere, which is the largest natural lake in England.
-The nearby village of Ambleside is one of the prettiest towns in the Lake District and is full of charming stone houses, cosy cafes, and independent shops.
+Or perhaps you’re more drawn to the glacial blue Lake Windermere, England’s largest natural lake.
+The nearby village of Ambleside is one of the prettiest towns in the Lake District, full of charming stone houses, cosy cafes, and independent shops.

 Though Lake Windermere is very popular with tourists, locals can find solitude in the surrounding hills.
 Plus, if you’re into sailing, living here means you can take advantage of all the marinas and sailing and windsurfing centres along the lake.
-If you like the idea of living right on the water, the bustling villages of Windermere and Bowness-on-Windermere provide a warm sense of community.
+If you’d like to live right on the water, the bustling villages of Windermere and Bowness-on-Windermere provide a warm sense of community.

 2. Pembrokeshire

 Wales has some of the most dramatically beautiful natural scenery in the UK.
-And while the mountains and lakes of Snowdonia are undeniably breathtaking, Pembrokeshire’s spectacular coastline might give it a slight advantage – particularly if you’re drawn more to oceans and beaches than peaks and valleys.
+And while the mountains and lakes of Snowdonia are undeniably breathtaking, Pembrokeshire’s spectacular coastline might give it a slight advantage – particularly if you’re drawn to oceans and beaches over peaks and valleys.

 Boasting rugged hills of volcanic rock, narrow inlets carved by glaciers, and limestone cliffs that soar above pristine beaches, Pembrokeshire’s beauty draws visitors from across the world.

-If you’re into hiking you’ll be in your element here too.
-The 190-mile Pembrokeshire Coast Path is one of the most stunning walking trails in the country, and having it on your doorstep is a major plus.
+If you’re into hiking, you’ll be in your element.
+The 190-mile Pembrokeshire Coast Path is one of the country’s most stunning walking trails, and having it on your doorstep is a major plus.
 The beaches along the trail are all gorgeous – though Barafundle Bay, Whitesands, and Broad Haven are especially impressive.

-But it isn’t just natural beauty that sets Pembrokeshire apart from other places; it’s also its unique history and culture.
-This is a county that’s jam-packed with impressive buildings and mysterious ancient sites – so, if you live here, you certainly won’t be short of historical attractions to visit!
+But it isn’t just natural beauty that sets Pembrokeshire apart; it’s also its unique history and culture.
+This county is jam-packed with impressive buildings and mysterious ancient sites, so you certainly won’t be short of historical attractions to visit.

 The mini-city of St David’s is famous for its fabulous cathedral.
-There are dozens of Celtic sites to explore, and if you want to get away from it all, the rugged cliffs of Ramsey Island beckon.
+There are dozens of Celtic sites to explore, and if you’d like to get away from it all, the rugged cliffs of Ramsey Island beckon.

 3. Cornwall

-You can’t list the most beautiful places to live in the UK and not mention Cornwall.
+You can’t list the UK’s most beautiful places to live and not mention Cornwall.
 As the most popular holiday spot in the country, its beauty is no secret.
-And though this county might be most celebrated for its stunning beaches and shimmering turquoise waters, it’s incredibly diverse and has so much to offer.
+And though the UK might be most celebrated for its stunning beaches and shimmering turquoise waters, it’s incredibly diverse and has much to offer.

-If you prefer rugged, dramatic landscapes, West Cornwall might be the place for you.
+If you prefer rugged, dramatic landscapes, West Cornwall might suit you well.
 The windswept beaches, wild moorlands, and rocky outcrops provide locals with peace and solitude – and thanks to the narrowness of this strip of land, you’re only ever a couple of miles from the coast.

 For people who like living in towns and villages, St Ives, Penzance, and St Just have all the amenities you’ll need, while still providing the benefits of being surrounded by tranquil countryside.